Stop Using ‘Canned’ Kits in Figma. Codebase and Design Systems Pairing

 Tips for Effective Use:

-• Build Robust Components: Include all necessary states (default, hover, active) to minimize ad hoc changes.
+• Build Robust Components: Include all states (default, hover, active) to avoid quick fixes.

 Avoiding Design Drift — the gradual inconsistency that can develop when elements aren’t regularly updated.